slowernews/wisdom-tldr/chapters/introduction.md

 <!--
-> *"You are what you eat and read."  -- Maya Corrigan* -->
+> *"You are what you eat and read."  -- Maya Corrigan*
+> *"It isn’t what we say or think that defines us, but what we do."  -- Jane Austen [1775]*
+> *"I have already lost touch with a couple of people I used to be."  -- Joan Didion [1934]* -->

 > *"You are the combination of your habits and the people who you spend the most time with."